Nobody can beat you at being you.Naval

 Knowing the boundaries is one thing, respecting them is another.
 Mrs B seemed to have the foresight and discipline not to concern herself with opportunities outside of her abilities.
 No matter how profitable they seemed.
 That is not to say we cannot expand our expertise to seize on opportunities, but we should do so gradually.

 The Peter Principle, the semi-satirical idea that in a hierarchy everyone rises to their level of incompetence, illustrates this point quite clearly.
 Success inevitably tempts us outside of our competence circle, eventually compromising our careers.
-According to Laurence J. Peter, it requires a strong character and wit to not be promoted to a position for which we’re utterly unqualified.
+According to Laurence J. Peter, it requires a strong character and wit not to be promoted to a position for which we’re utterly unqualified.

 The smart thing to do — so the author’s tongue-in-cheek suggestion — is to avoid this form of Mission Creep by clinging to what we’re good at while pretending we’ve already reached our full potential.
 In order to stay in our Circle of Competence, we must act against our impulses, resist outside pressure and game the system.
 What makes it so difficult then?